willroberts/raven-shield-2020/README.md

    1. Launch Raven Shield
    1. Add Raven Shield to "Favorites" in Borderless Gaming by selecting it in the left-side list and clicking the `>` button
    1. Close and relaunch Raven Shield to use it with Borderless Gaming
+   1. If you have issues getting the game to run in a borderless fullscreen window, try the `Delay Borderless Window` option by right-clicking Raven Shield in Borderless Gaming
 1. Rebind the controls as desired.
 For example:
    1. Bind `Run` to `Shift`
    1. Bind `Reload` to `R`